 REA 0017C.
-FUNDAMENTALS OF

-READING II: College Preparatory, Zero Credit, Four Hours.
+FUNDAMENTALS OF READING II: Developmental, Zero Credit, Four Hours.
 (Fall, Spring, Summer) Course assists students in improving reading and higher order comprehension skills.
 Students will practice essential skills such as find the main idea, identifying supporting details, detecting inference, improving overall comprehension understanding purposes for writing, identifying an audience and practice in vocabulary.
 Students will be engaged in higher order thinking and comprehending.
-Successful completion of this course requires students to pass the reading portion of the Florida College Basic Skills Exit Test with a 70% or higher and passing grade in REA 0017C.
-Prerequisite: A grade of "C" or better in REA 0007C or the appropriate score on a post secondary education readiness test designated by NFCC.
-THIS COURSE DOES NOT SATISFY GENERAL EDUCATION REOUIREMENTS.
+Successful completion requires students to pass the course with a 70% ("C") or higher.
+Prerequisite: A grade of "C" or better in ENC 0017C or the appropriate score on a post secondary education readiness test designated by NFCC.
+THIS COURSE DOES NOT SATISFY GENERAL EDUCATION REQUIREMENTS.